frontity/api-reference/docs-api/frontity-packages/features-packages/wp-source.md

 #### `state.wpSource.isWpCom`

-Boolean value to indicate if the WordPress installation that will be used as the source of data is a wordpress.com site.
+Boolean value to indicate if the WordPress installation used as the source of data is a wordpress.com site.

-This setting can usually be deduced from the value of `state.source.api`.
+This setting can usually computed from the value of `state.source.api`.

-However, if your WordPress site is hosted on wordpress.com and you are on Free, Personal or Premium plan, will you need to set this value to `true` or set the value of [`state.source.api`](####`state.source.api`).
+However, if your WordPress site is hosted on wordpress.com and you are on Free, Personal or Premium plan, will you need to set this value to `true` OR set the value of [`state.source.api`](####`state.source.api`).

 #### `state.wpSource.prefix`